Ginkgo Biloba Tree Myths – The Maidenhair Tree

 What is a Ginkgo Biloba?

 The ginkgo is an ancient Chinese tree that has populated many parts of the world thanks to human intervention.
-It is slow growing, but adapts to pollution really well and so it is used frequently as a city tree.
-Its leaves are quite toxic and so has no serious pests in North America and its quite adaptable to various soil conditions.
+It is slow-growing but adapts to pollution really well, and so it is used frequently as a city tree.
+Its leaves are quite toxic, and so it has no serious pests in North America, and it’s quite adaptable to various soil conditions.

 It has very unusual leaves that form a fairly open canopy, making it a good selection for a garden.
 In fall, the leaves turn a bright yellow, making a spectacular display.

-Ginkgo are wind pollinated which is not surprising since there was no insect pollination when these trees first evolved.
+Ginkgos are wind-pollinated, which is not surprising since there was no insect pollination when these trees first evolved.

-The gingko is dioecious which means a tree is either male or female.
+The ginkgo is dioecious, which means a tree is either male or female.
 Females produce fruit that contains one large seed.
-This fruit is best known for the fact that its really stinky and has been described as smelling like canine feces, rancid butter and vomit.
+This fruit is best known for the fact that it’s really stinky and has been described as smelling like canine feces, rancid butter, and vomit.
 This is the only drawback to growing this tree.

-If you don’t want a full sized tree, it is available as various miniatures allowing you to pick a ginkgo which grows to your desired height.
+If you don’t want a full-sized tree, it is available as various miniatures, allowing you to pick a ginkgo that grows to your desired height.

 Ginkgo Myths